15 On the road and off it.

 ‘I hadn’t realized.
 Thanks heaps for the tip.
 I’ll mind how I go.’

 ‘If anything like this happened, you’d never forgive yourself.
 You can have your passport and traveller’s cheques stolen, or worse disappear.
+Things happen to people on trips.
+What if you get lost, or poisoned, or get a rash.
+What if you get put in jail because they think you hid drugs in your butt.
+What if you fall out of a car?
+The doctors don’t have your charts, and they don’t know your medical history.
+Have you heard of travellers diarrhea?
 There’s too many ‘ifs’ and ‘buts’.
 Keep in mind the expression,’ he reminded me, ‘curiosity killed the cat.’

 ‘I prefer the other one. ’I replied.
 ‘About a cat having nine lives.’